Jerilderie Shire

 Jerilderie Shire was a local government area in the Murray region of southern New South Wales, Australia.
 The Shire was located adjacent to the Newell Highway.
 The Shire was declared in 1918 after the amalgamation of the former Municipality of Jerilderie (1889 – 1918) and Wunnamurra Shire (1906 – 1918).
 It was dissolved in 2016 after its amalgamation with Murrumbidgee Shire to create Murrumbidgee Council.

 At the time of dissolution, Jerilderie Shire was the second smallest local government area in New South Wales, in terms of population.

-The final mayor of Jerilderie Shire was Cr.
-Ruth McRae, an unaligned politician.
+The final mayor of Jerilderie Shire was Ruth McRae, an unaligned politician.
 The seat of the council was located in Jerilderie, the only significant town in the Shire.

 Amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the Jerilderie Shire merge adjoining councils.
 The government considered three proposals.
 The first proposal was a merger between parts of the Jerilderie Shire with the Murrumbidgee Shire to form a new council with an area of 4924 km2 and support a population of approximately 3,000.
 The second proposal was a merger between the remaining parts of the Jerilderie Shire with the Berrigan Shire to form a new council with an area of 4022 km2 and support a population of approximately 10,000.
 The Jerilderie Shire Council submitted an alternate proposal to the Minister for Local Government that the entire Jerilderie Shire amalgamate with the Murrumbidgee Shire.

 Jerilderie Shire was dissolved on 12 May 2016 with the area, along with Murrumbidgee Shire, incorporated into the new Murrumbidgee Council.